 - Mental and physical health outcomes associated with physical activity and sedentary behaviours

-There are two research labs housed within MPARC.
+There are four research labs housed within MPARC.

 MPARC Infrastructure Funding - Canada Foundation for Innovation (CFI)